 The legislature is back in session.
-The 2018 election led to a much friendlier legislature when it comes to education issues, but in 2019 we saw firsthand that we still need to fight extreme legislators who would rather insult teachers than fix our broken funding system, as well as stay in close contact with those we helped elect to so they understand key issues facing our students and our profession.
+The 2020 election led to a slightly friendlier legislature when it comes to education issues, but we know that we still need to fight extreme legislators who would rather insult teachers than fix our broken funding system and help our schools recover from COVID, as well as stay in close contact with those we helped elect to so they understand key issues facing our students and our profession.

 We need all of that #REDforED energy back to continue the fight this year!
 This Legislative Toolkit will give you what you need to be an advocate for your students and your profession during the legislative session.